vllm-project/vllm/.buildkite/nightly-benchmarks/nightly-descriptions.md

 - Models: llama-3 8B, llama-3 70B, mixtral 8x7B.
 - Evaluation metrics: Throughput, TTFT (time to the first token, with mean and std), ITL (inter-token latency, with mean and std).

-Check [nightly-tests.json](artifact://nightly-tests.json) artifact for more details.
+Check <a href="artifact://nightly-tests.json">nightly-tests.json</a> artifact for more details.

 ## Known crashes